-One of the most common questions I get from my tree care clients is “How much will a Google AdWords campaign cost?”
+One of the most common questions I get from my tree care clients is “How much will Google Ads cost?”
 It’s a fair question – but not an easy one to answer.

-There are several different factors that make up your AdWords costs.
+There are several different factors that make up your Ads costs.
 Some you have clear control over and some you don’t.

 At the most basic level, you have costs for